 Below is a picture of the two bus stops at Curry Village parking.

-Most Curry Village cabins with bath are a shorter walk from the registration desk and/or bike and or raft rental in summer, ice rink in winter stops than from the Curry Village parking stops.
+Most Curry Village cabins with bath are a shorter walk from the registration desk and/or recreation rentals in summer, ice rink in winter stops than from the Curry Village parking stops.
 Most Curry tent cabins are a shorter walk from the Curry Village parking stops than from the others.
+A few tent cabins are a shorter walk from Upper Pines stop #15.

 Coming from Curry and the campgrounds to most destinations in Yosemite Village, (Degnans, Post Office, Ansel Adams gallery, Wilderness Center) it makes more sense to get off at the store and walk to Degnan's or the Post Office, etc. than to stay on the bus and ride all the way to the Ahwahnee Hotel and back.